 When the gas runs out a complete gas, oil and water service must be done (remember GOW, also remember to shut the gas regulator before refilling, and DO NOT refill with gas near any other live steam loco).

 When the locomotive slows as the pressure falls at the end of a run, stop the engine.
-Put the reverse lever in mid gear.
-Gently open the lubricator valve then open the steam regulator valve and this will blow out any condensed water.
-If you intend to continue running, close the drain when you see oil coming out of it, close the steam regulator valve, and carry out a general refill.
-If it is the last run of the day, leave the lubricator drain valve and steam regulator valve open and blow the lubricator completely clean.
+With the reverse lever in forward position so as to let any residual pressure in the steam pipes escape, make sure the steam regulator is fully shut, then gently open the lubricator filler cap and with the small syringe with the plastic tube on it suck out the condensed water.
+If you intend to continue running a complete fill of the lubricator will be required.